datenfruehstueck/osd2f/docs/docs-survey.md

 - success: true if server has not run into any errors / limitations
 - error: string, empty if success is true, otherwise contains error message (in English)
-- version: string, version of the running OSD2F system
-- js_inclusion: array with FQDN to JavaScript files to be included in the HTML header when a participant answers a data donation item
+- js_inclusion: array with FQDN to JavaScript files to be included in the HTML header when a participant answers a data donation item (could, by the survey tool, be downloaded and served locally)
 - html_embed: string with HTML code to be put into the position where the data donation item is placed
 - js_embed: string with JavaScript code to be put into the HTML code after (!) the embedded HTML code